 Here’s what they’ve recently discovered: Workplaces with the highest Lmi scores (known as Leesman+ workplaces) make their employees want to work more days per week in-office.
 In the chart shown below (credit to Leesman and Agile Work), you can see the following:

 As you can see, top-tier workplaces have the best chance of courting employees and retaining tenants.
-It is true that individual companies share part of the responsibility of optimising the in-office experience, but the owners who can capitalise on these sentiments will thrive in the new hybrid-working world.
+It is true that individual companies share part of the responsibility of optimizing the in-office experience, but the owners who can capitalize on these sentiments will thrive in the new hybrid-working world.

 Because good communication is inextricable from good customer service, it follows that you cannot hope to attain a high Lmi for your assets without a well-conceived and executed communications strategy.
 By creating valuable and consistent content and engagement, you foster community, and weave a crucial human element through your technological ecosystem.

-The benefits of contextualised data are so numerous that they deserve their own volume (you can download our CRE Landlord’s Guide to Tenant App Analytics here).
+The benefits of contextualized data are so numerous that they deserve their own volume (you can download our CRE Landlord's Guide to Tenant App Analytics here).

 Suffice it to say this: With a tenant experience platform, you can conduct incentivised large-scale surveys, collect daily polling data, track usage and ask for individual opinions, and more.
 All of these activities are facilitated by content, and set by your communications strategy.
 Your strategy (and its objectives) dictates the frequency at which you poll your tenants, and the kinds of questions you ask them.